anand230999/extra/simple-chat-server-using-node-js/ReadMe.txt

   $ nodejs chat.js

-Now open your web browser and enter this address on your address bar 192.168.0.4:8000.
+Now open your web browser and enter this address on your address bar 127.0.0.1:8000(or any ip that in your connected).
-*in my code server is set as 192.168.0.4 you can change it on the client.html file, there is line called ïo.connect(socket address).
-*Also the port address is set as 8000